 A story about art, collaboration, and happy accidents from your favorite duo of Caldecott Honorees, Molly Idle and Juana Martinez-Neal.

 Best friends Juana Martinez-Neal and Molly Idle know a thing or two about collaborative art.
-After teaming up to illustrate Julie Fogliano’s I Don’t Care, swapping work back and forth through the mail and finding ways to blend their distinct styles, they couldn’t wait to do it all again.
+After teaming up to illustrate Julie Fogliano’s I Don’t Care, they set out to explore what it takes to make stuff together!

-Off the Wall is a joyful exploration of that very process.
-We open on one little girl, alone with a wall and a bucket of chalk.
+Off the Wall is a joyful celebration of that very process.
+The day begins with one little girl, alone with a wall and a bucket of chalk.
 Then a friend comes along to play tic-tac-toe.
-Before you can say “whoops!”, one friend becomes four friends, two cats, two dogs, and a splattered ice cream cone.
-Leashes are tangling and hands are getting dirty… and the art on the wall gets bigger and better.
+Before you can say “look out!”, there are five friends, a cat, a dog, and a splattered ice cream cone.
+Chalk is flying, hands are getting dirty, and the art on the wall gets bigger and, more importantly, better.

-Little artists and lovers of mess will delight in the ruckus of Off the Wall, which culminates in a reveal of the mural the friends create.
-Perfect for art classrooms and beyond, Off the Wall reminds us that magic happens when we play, experiment, and welcome the unexpected.
+Little artists and creative types of all ages will delight in the messmaking of a story that builds and builds to reveal what true friends make when they create together.
+Off the Wall reminds readers of the magic that happens when we play, experiment, and welcome the unexpected.

 Molly Idle's work as an author-illustrator includes the Caldecott Honor book Flora and the Flamingo, Tea Rex, Coral, and Pearl, among many other titles.
 With Juana Martinez-Neal, she is co-illustrator of I Don’t Care, written by Julie Fogliano.
 She lives with her family in Arizona, and invites you to visit her at idleillustration.com.